briansmith337/zulip/templates/zerver/help/open-the-compose-box.md

 # Open the compose box

-The Zulip compose box starts off closed by default.
+The Axxess compose box starts off closed by default.
 There are a number of ways to open the compose box.

 ### Using the keyboard (recommended)